JetBrains/teamcity-documentation/topics/managing-subscription-and-resources.md

 [//]: # (title: Managing Subscription and Resources)
 [//]: # (auxiliary-id: Managing Subscription and Resources)

-The __Administration | Subscription and Resources__ page allows you to manage the TeamCity Cloud subscription, get extra build resources, and view the statistics of expenses.
-This page is only available to _Cloud Resources Administrators_.
+The __Administration | Subscription & Resources__ page allows you to manage the TeamCity Cloud subscription, get extra build resources, and view the statistics of expenses.
+This page is only available to [Cloud Account Administrators]().

 ## Upgrade Subscription